 Are you looking for a delicious side dish for a special dinner or your holiday table?
 How about something just a little different from traditional mashed potatoes?
-Well, hold on to your Pilgrim hat because Blue Cheese Au Gratin Potatoes will rock your world.
+Well, hold on to your chef’s hat because Blue Cheese Potatoes Au Gratin will rock your world.

 I first had the inspiration for this dish at one of our cookbook club luncheons.
 We were cooking from My Paris Kitchen, by David Lebovitz.
 One of our members, Kerry Mohar, made his Scalloped Potatoes with Blue Cheese and Roasted Garlic and we all fell in love with it.
 Several of us, including me, decided on the spot that this delicious dish deserved a place on our Thanksgiving table.
 I reworked it a bit to make it a little easier to prepare and think that this version, which skips two steps and takes 50 minutes less time to make, is every bit as good!

-If you are having a big crowd for Thanksgiving, just double or triple the recipe.
+If you are feeding a big crowd, just double or triple the recipe.

 When you are ready to make the potatoes, preheat the oven to 375 degrees F.